-Tiny Loader version 1.2.4 is out now.
-Tiny Loader is the companion Mac app for Tiny Player for iOS.
+Tiny Player for Mac version 1.3.0 is out now.
 This update brings the following improvements:

 Tiny Player for Mac version 1.2.13 is out now.
 This update brings the following improvements: